dougeby/IntuneDocs/intune/includes/intune-notices.md

 #### How does this affect me?
 This change impacts you if you use Windows 10 email profiles with
-- The nativeMail client on Windows 10 desktops OR
+- The native Mail client on Windows 10 desktops OR
-- The Outlookemail client on Windows 10 Mobile
+- The Outlook email client on Windows 10 Mobile

 This impacts both Intune standalone and hybrid Mobile Device Management (MDM) customers.